Miloš Cvjetićanin: Glory

 Cvjetićanin signed with Glory on August 16, 2024.
 He made his promotional debut against Jimmy Livinus at Glory 95 on September 21, 2024.
 He won the fight by a first-round knockout.

 Cvjetićanin faced Mory Kromah at Glory Collision 7 on December 7, 2024.
 He lost via unanimous decision.

 Cvjetićanin moved up a category to take part in the Glory 99 “Heavyweight Last Man Standing Tournament” event where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
 He faced Nabil Khachab in the Opening Round, winning via split decision.

 Cvjetićanin faced Cem Caceres at Glory 100 in the Semifinals.
 He won via TKO due to a doctor stoppage.
 He then faced Nico Pereira Horta in the Finals, losing via split decision.

 Cvjetićanin faced Colin George at Glory 103 in the Opening Round of Phase 2, winning via unanimous decision.

 Cvjetićanin faced Alin Nechita in the semifinals of the Last Heavyweight Standing Qualification Round Phase 2 one-night tournament at Glory 104 - Last Heavyweight Standing Qualification Round on October 11, 2025.
 He won the fight by unanimous decision and advanced the to finals where he faced fellow countryman Rade Opačić.
 He won the fight by split decision.

+Cvjetićanin next faced Cáceres in a rematch, in the semifinals of the Light Heavyweight Tournament at Glory Collision 8.
+He won via TKO in the first round, dropping and stopping Cáceres with a right hook.
+He then faced former two-time Middleweight title challenger Michael Boapeah in the Finals of the Tournament, losing via unanimous decision.
+This bout was controversial, as Boapeah seemed to land several low blows to Cvjetićanin, most of which went unpunished by the referee.

+Cvjetićanin returned to Heavyweight to face Sofian Laidouni at Glory 105, in the Quarterfinals of the Last Heavyweight Standing Tournament.
+He won the bout via unanimous decision. dropping Laidouni several times, but injuring one of his toes in the process.
+He then faced Anis Bouzid in the semifinals, winning via majority decision, dropping Bouzid in the opening round.
+Unfortunately, the injuries he sustained across these two bouts meant the doctors could not clear him to compete in the Finals, in what would have been a rematch against Mory Kromah.
+Thus, Kromah was awarded the vacant Glory Heavyweight Championship via walkover.

+Cvjetićanin would finally rematch Kromah in the main event of Glory Collision 9, four months later.
+He lost the bout via KO in the third round, getting dropped and stopped by a flying knee from Mory.